Minimally invasive joint procedures

 Some hip conditions can be treated with arthroscopic surgery.
 A small camera is inserted into the joint through several small incisions.
 This allows doctors to view the condition and repair it with tiny surgical instruments like shavers, drills and burs.

 The advantages of arthroscopic surgery over open surgery include:

 - Possibly an earlier return to school and other activities

 - No overnight stay required (in most cases)

 Not every hip condition can be treated with an arthroscopic procedure.
-Advancements in technology and technique, however, have made arthroscopic surgery an option for a growing selection of hip conditions, including:
+But advancements have made it an option for a growing list of hip conditions, including:

 Recovery time for arthroscopic hip surgery is shorter than for open surgeries.
 Each procedure is different and may have a different set of guidelines for recovery.
 Physical therapy is required in most cases.